 "Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, shall guard your hearts and your minds."
 Philippians 4:6,7

-There are many ways to respond to this and as a Parish we are looking to encourage people to explore them individually and in groups.
-To help us we are holding a repeatable Prayer Course whch is based on the Lord's Prayer.
-Free reosurces for this are available on the following website: https://www.prayercourse.org/
+There are many ways to respond to this and as a Parish, and every so often we have a teaching session for anyone interested in learning about prayer, as well as several retreats every year held down in Nicholaston House in the Gower.
+We also host repeatable Prayer Courses based on the Lord's Prayer.
+Free resources for this are available on the following website: https://www.prayercourse.org/

 Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us, 21 to him be glory in the church and in Christ Jesus throughout all generations, forever and ever!
 Amen.
 (Ephesians 3:20-21)